Cellwise Outliers: MULTIVARIATE LOCATION AND COVARIANCE MATRICES

-The proof relies on the fact that all the data can be moved to a hyperplane of choice by changing no more than $\lceil n/d \rceil$ cells in each column of $\bX$.
-This proof, and those of the next results, can be found in the appendix of \cite{challenges}.
+More information on this result can be found in the Appendix.
+Intuitively, all the data can be moved to a far-away hyperplane by changing a single cell in each row of $\bX$, and then $\bhmu(\bX^m)$ has to lie on that hyperplane.

-Any estimator $\bhmu$ satisfying property \eqref{eq:locEFP} thus has a cellwise breakdown value of at most $1/d$.
-Unfortunately, this property is shared by many well-known estimators.
-In particular, we can show that property \eqref{eq:locEFP} holds for any orthogonal equivariant estimator of location.
-This is a weaker form of equivariance that only requires~\eqref{eq:affloccov} for orthogonal matrices $\bA$.